tylergneill/skrutable/manual.md

 # Encoding Normalization

-Some schemes have internal encoding options.
-For example, IAST is sometimes stored with combining diacritics, sometimes with precomposed combinations.
+Some schemes have internal options, whether at the scheme or encoding level.
+For example, IAST is sometimes represented in UTF-8 with combining diacritics, sometimes with precomposed combinations.
 Round-trip transliteration in Skrutable can be used to iron out such differences.
 For example, with IAST-IAST transliteration (yes, you can do that):

 ~~~
 "rāmaḥ" == 'r' + 'a' + '¯' chr(0x0304) + 'm' + 'a' + 'h' + '.' chr(0x0323)